 Scholarly Commons Citation

 Quinn, Kevin P., "Embryonic Stem Cell Research as an Ethical Issue: On the Emptiness of Symbolic Value" (2001).
 Georgetown Law Faculty Publications and Other Works.
-Paper 185.
+185.